markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part2/index.md

 hugo new posts/name-of-first-post.md
 ```

 This will be created in the content/posts directory.
 Edit the name-of-first-post.md and add some text.
 I added Hello World.
 Notice that the "draft" is set to true.
-This means that the page will not display in GitHub Pages until as HUGO does not deploy drafts.
+This means that the page will not display in GitHub Pages as HUGO does not deploy drafts.
 Once you are happy with the post change "draft" to false.

 ```terminal
 ---